Candle Care, Room Spray, Diffuser & Essential Oil Information

-Whether you have just unboxed your first Clare Makes candle or you are topping up your favourite reed diffuser, this guide will walk you through the little things that help your home fragrance last longer and smell its best.
-Think of it as a mix of care tips, safety notes, and a few tricks I have picked up along the way.
+Whether you've just unboxed your first Clare Makes candle or you're topping up your favourite reed diffuser, this guide walks you through the little things that help your home fragrance last longer and smell its best.
+Think of it as a mix of care tips, safety notes, and a few tricks I've picked up along the way.

-All Clare Makes candles are hand-poured using a coconut soy wax blend (sometimes olive wax) and all cotton fibre wicks.
-They are designed to burn cleanly, hold their shape, and fill your space with beautiful scent.
+All Clare Makes candles are hand-poured in Newcastle using a coconut soy wax blend (sometimes olive wax) with cotton fibre wicks.
+They're designed to burn cleanly, hold their shape, and fill your space with beautiful scent.

 Your candle's first burn

 The first time you light your candle, trim the wick to about 5 mm and let it burn for 2.5 to 3 hours so the melted wax reaches close to the edges.
 This helps it burn evenly next time too.
-If it does not quite reach the edge on the first go, that is fine.
-It will usually catch up on the next burn if you give it enough time.
+If it doesn't quite reach the edge on the first go, that's fine, it will usually catch up on the next burn if you give it enough time.
+In winter this can take a little longer; in summer the wax melts faster.

 Keeping your candle at its best

-- When there is about 1 cm of wax left, it is time to say goodbye.
+• When there's about 1 cm of wax left, it's time to say goodbye.
 Burning any lower can cause the jar to get too hot.

 Choosing the right spot

-- Keep it away from breezes, heaters, and air conditioners as draughts make the flame flicker and burn unevenly.
+• Keep it away from breezes, heaters, and air conditioners, draughts make the flame flicker and burn unevenly.

-- Never leave your candle burning if you are heading out, going to sleep or leaving the room for any length of time.
-Never leave a lit candle unattendd
+Safety first Never leave a lit candle unattended.
+Always put it out if you're heading out, going to sleep, or leaving the room for any length of time.

 Reed Diffuser Safety and Care